 On May 29, 2015, the Company issued and sold 15,499,445 shares (the "2015 Purchased Common Shares") in the aggregate of the Company's common stock, par value \$0.001 per share (the "Company Common Stock"), and 562,525 shares (the "2015 Purchased Preferred Stock" and, together with the 2015 Purchased Common Shares, the "2015 Purchased Securities") in the aggregate of the Company's Series C Convertible Perpetual Preferred Stock, par value \$0.001 per share, in a private placement.
 The purchase price per 2015 Purchased Common Share was \$45.00 (resulting in aggregate gross proceeds to the Company of approximately \$697.5 million), and the purchase price per share of 2015 Purchased Preferred Stock was \$1,000 (resulting in aggregate gross proceeds to the Company of approximately \$562.5 million).
 The Company received net proceeds of \$1,228.1 million after equity issuance costs which was initially allocated between common and preferred stock based on the relative fair values of each instrument.
 The 2015 Purchased Preferred Stock was mandatorily convertible into an aggregate of 12,500,546 additional shares of Company common stock subject to the approval of the Company's stockholders.
 On September 8, 2015, the 2015 Purchased Preferred Stock was automatically converted into 12,500,546 shares of Company common stock.
 The 2015 Purchased Preferred Stock was issued with an initial conversion price of \$45.00 per share.
-As of May 29, 2015, the Company's common stock price was \$49.16.
-As a result, the conversion feature was issued "in-the-money" and the Company allocated the beneficial conversion feature of \$52.0 million to additional paid-in capital.
-The beneficial conversion feature was contingent upon receiving approval of the Company's stockholders and was therefore recognized in net loss attributable to common shareholders upon receiving stockholder approval on September 8, 2015.
+As of May 29, 2015, the Company's common stock.
+The 2015 Purchased Preferred Stock was contingent upon receiving approval of the Company's stockholders and was therefore recognized in net loss attributable to common share was contingent upon receiving approval of the Company's stockholders and was therefore recognized in net loss attributable to common shareholders upon receiving approval on September 8, 2015.